 Windows Information Protection helps people separate their work and personal data and keeps data encrypted wherever it’s stored.
 Your employees can safely use both work and personal data on the same device without switching applications.
 Windows Information Protection helps end users avoid inadvertent data leaks by sending a warning when copy/pasting information in non-corporate applications – end users can still proceed but the action will be logged centrally.

 For example, employees can’t send protected work files from a personal email account instead of their work account.
 They also can’t accidently post personal or sensitive data from a corporate site into a tweet.
 Windows Information Protection also helps ensure that they aren’t saving personal or sensitive data in a public cloud storage location.

 Capabilities to classify, assign permissions and share data

 Windows Information Protection is designed to coexist with advanced data loss prevention (DLP) capabilities found in Office 365 ProPlus, Azure Information Protection, and Azure Rights Management.
 Advanced DLP prevents printing, for example, or protects work data that is emailed outside your company.

-To continously protect your data, regardless of where it is stored, with whom it is shared, or if the device is running iOS, Android or Windows, the classification and protection needs to be built into the file itself, so this protection can travel with the data wherever it goes.
+To continuously protect your data, regardless of where it is stored, with whom it is shared, or if the device is running iOS, Android or Windows, the classification and protection needs to be built into the file itself, so this protection can travel with the data wherever it goes.
 Microsoft Azure Information Protection (AIP) is designed to provide this persistent data protection both on-premises and in the cloud.